kikocastroneto/lk_heuristic/README.md

 ### Refinements

-There are 4 refinements proposed in the 1973 article aiming to improve the algorithm performance.
-Items 1 and 2 in the list below were implemented in this package, while items 3 and 4 are still open for implementation.
+There are 4 refinements proposed in the 1973 article aiming to improve the algorithm performance, which were implemented in this packages:

  1. Avoid checkout time (by skipping repeated 'bad' tours).
  2. Lookahead (by selecting 'good' edges for swaps)
  3. Reduction (by keeping 'good' edges from being broken)
- 4. Non-Sequential exchanges (by allowing exchanges that does not form a tour)
+ 4. Non-Sequential exchanges (by executing the double-bridge 4-Opt move)

 ## How-to-use